IGE-numerique/ige-calcul/schedulers/vscode.md

 **on dahu**

-If you run vscode from you home directory, it has access to the config file so it sees the dahu config, just select dahu
+If you run vscode from you home directory, it has access to the config file so it sees the dahu config, just select dahu.
+You will be connected to dahu front node, and you should be to open your files/save them and submit a job from vscode terminal

 **on dahu node**